 - All tips for guides and driver

-- Free stuff including Rick Steves' Best of Europe and Rick Steves' Snapshot: Munich guidebooks, French-Italian-German phrase book, Europe Sightseeing Supplement, map, moneybelt and earplugs
+- Free stuff including three books (Rick Steves' Best of Europe, Snapshot: Munich and French-Italian-German phrase book), Europe Sightseeing Supplement, map, moneybelt and earplugs

 - Guaranteed tour price, locked in the moment you make your deposit